 Additional Recycling lists the more unusual items like bikes, globes, mattresses and more...

-Did you know as well as your plastic supermarket bags - bread and nappy bags, pasta and chip packets, zip lock bags, frozen food and biscuit wrappers can be included too!
+Did you know bread and nappy bags, pasta and chip packets, zip lock bags, frozen food and biscuit wrappers can be recycled as soft plastics!

 Redcycle will tell you more and where to find your nearest supermarket for recycling.
 Lindfield, Turramurra, Chatswood and Hornsby supermarkets now offer specialty soft plastic recycling.